Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

 \\

-As with the $I=3/2$ P-wave, only Estabrooks et al. \cite{Estabrooks:1977xe} provide data for the $I=3/2$ $D$-wave phase shift up to 1.74 GeV.
-No inelasticity has been measured, so that the phase shift determines completely the amplitude.
-The data for the phase shift is shown in Fig.~\ref{fig:D32phase} and is very small in the whole energy region, not even reaching 3$^\degree$.
-Note there is no data below 1 GeV, so that there is no information on threshold, however, in this case both NNLO ChPT \cite{Bijnens:2004bu} and sum rules \cite{Buettiker:2003pp} yield a negative scattering length, so it is natural to assume that the phase shift is also negative from threshold up to the first data point.
+As with the $I=3/2$ $P$-wave, only Estabrooks et al. \cite{Estabrooks:1977xe} provide data for the $I=3/2$ $D$-wave phase shift up to 1.74 GeV.
+Since no inelasticity has been measured, the phase shift determines completely the amplitude.
+The data for the phase shift are shown in Fig.~\ref{fig:D32phase} and are very small in the whole energy region, not even reaching 3$^\degree$.
+Note there are no data below 1 GeV so that there is no information on threshold, however, in this case, both NNLO ChPT \cite{Bijnens:2004bu} and sum rules \cite{Buettiker:2003pp} yield a negative scattering length, and then it is natural to assume that the phase shift is also negative from threshold up to the first data point.
 We will confirm this with our dispersive analysis.

 \\